nyingimaina/ujumbe-sms-sdk/README.md

 ## Features

+- Easy to use.
 - Send single or multiple SMS messages using the Ujumbe SMS API.
 - Specify authorization details for accessing the API.
 - Optional callback function to handle the raw HTTP response.
 - Prepend country code to phone numbers (optional).
+- Validation of inputs
+- Error handling with descriptive error information messages
+- Well documented and includes concise examples

 ## Installation